WebAssembly/compact-import-section/proposals/compact-import-section/Overview.md

 ### Binary

-An import module with multiple imports is encoded by: the byte sequence `0x01 0xFF`, the module name, and a [list](https://webassembly.github.io/spec/core/binary/conventions.html#binary-list) (vec) of imports.
-The previous encoding is redefined to produce an import module with a single import.
+A compact group of imports with a common module name is encoded by: the byte sequence `0x01 0xFF`, the module name, and a [list](https://webassembly.github.io/spec/core/binary/conventions.html#binary-list) (vec) of imports.
+The previous encoding is redefined to produce a group with a single import.

 The byte sequence `0x01 0xFF` will be decoded by existing implementations as an invalid [`name`](https://webassembly.github.io/spec/core/binary/values.html#binary-name) consisting only of `0xFF`.
 Since `0xFF` is not valid in UTF-8, this name should always be rejected by current implementations, and the new encoding is therefore backwards-compatible.
 Additionally, no new section ID is required.